Jungle Fever: Production

+Filming began on August 20, 1990, and wrapped in December 1990, in New York City, primarily in the Harlem and Bensonhurst districts.
+Additional scenes were shot in Brooklyn's Flatlands neighborhood, Greenwich Village, and at the San Gennaro street festival in Little Italy.
+The Manhattan offices of the Walker Group served as the backdrop for the fictional architecture firm "Mast & Covington."
+While expanding on the basic script, a significant portion of the film's dialogue was developed during production.
+In a scene where "Drew" and her friends discuss Flipper's infidelity, the actresses' performances were largely improvised, creating an emotionally charged conversation that left a strong impression on critics, requiring three days of rehearsal and an entire day to film.

+Lee initially filmed a prologue addressing racial issues, but at the encouragement of distributor Universal Pictures, he decided to remove the "offending" scene from the $12.5 million production.

 Themes

 Racism

 Lee dedicated the film to Yusuf Hawkins.
 Hawkins was killed on August 23, 1989, in Bensonhurst, New York by Italian-Americans who said the teenager was involved with a white girl in the neighborhood, though he was actually in the neighborhood to inquire about a used car for sale.
 According to the New York Daily News, "the attack had more to do with race than romance".

 Drugs

 In the film, Flipper's brother, Gator, is a crack addict.
 He is constantly pestering his family members for money.
 His father has disowned him, but his mother and Flipper still occasionally give him money when he asks.

 In an interview with Esquire, Jackson explains that he was able to effectively play the crack addict Gator because he had just gotten out of rehab for his own crack addiction.
 Because of his personal experience with the drug, Jackson was able to help Lee make Gator's character seem more realistic by helping establish Gator's antics and visibility in the film.